IBM/platinum-demos/docs/300-digital-labor-leveraging-odm-decisions-in-watsonx-orchestrate/demo-preparation.md

 This 301 demonstration requires an IBM watsonx Orchestrate (standard or enterprise) environment with the **'builder profile'** access rights.
 The procedure to request a watsonx Orchestrate environment access is documented on the <a href='https://techzone.ibm.com/collection/watsonx-orchestrate' target="_blank">watsonx Orchestrate environment access on TechZone</a>.

-Make sure you are granted the **'builder profile'** role in your 301 environement request.
+Make sure you are granted the **'builder profile'** role in your 301 environment request.

 **[Go to top](#top)**